CAFE and AI

 • Shape your own outlines with LLMs (flexible support): Tools like ChatGPT or Gemini can draft possible frameworks for a literature review section, which you then refine for disciplinary accuracy and emphasis.

-Resources for your AI Journey
+Resources for Your AI Journey

-Learn more about Academic Technology's AI Guidelines and Recommendations for Instructors
+AI Guidelines and Recommendations for Instructors

 Have an AI usage policy outlined in your syllabus (required).
 Be clear and specific about what can and cannot be used.
 For even better results, consider specifying approved usage for each assignment.